-- Have you tried to trigger another let-down?
+- Have you tried to trigger another let-down reflex?

-If you are not convinced yet, perhaps my story below can give you some idea whether you should try aiming for multiple let-downs.
+If you are not convinced yet, perhaps my story below can give you some idea whether you should try aiming for multiple let-down reflexes.

-When I first pumped, I thought I have a serious milk supply problem because I got less than 1 oz per pump (pumping for my first baby).
+When I first pumped, I thought I have a serious low milk supply problem because the amount of milk I got was less than 1 oz per pump (pumping for my first baby).

-But then I tried another let-down, and I still got a decent amount of milk.
+But then I tried to stimulate another let-down reflex, and I still got a decent amount of milk.

 Then I tried another one.

-All in all, I finally settled for 3 let-downs per pumping sessions (because it took me less than 5 minutes to trigger those let-downs and I managed to get up to 50% increase in my pumped milk (compared with if I only use one let-down).
+All in all, I finally settled for 3 let-down reflexes per pumping session (because it took me less than 5 minutes to trigger those let-downs and I managed to get up to a 50% increase in the amount of milk I pumped (compared with if I stop after one let-down).

 - Important Point: If, after you tried this, you need more than 10 minutes to get another let-down with very minimal amount of milk (say, less than 5 ml), then this technique may not be suitable for you.

-I know it is tedious, and it takes a while to learn (your hand may ache a little at the beginning), but let me tell you that several moms telling how happy they are with their pumping output after they start practicing hands-expression.
+I know it is tedious, and it takes a while to learn (your hand may ache a little at the beginning), but let me tell you that several moms have told me how happy they are with their pumping output after they start practicing hands expression.

-For a more comprehensive pumping resources, do visit my pumping 101 series here.
+For more comprehensive pumping resources, do visit my pumping 101 series here.